2ndborn/m-books/README.md

 - If the user is the creator of the entry then they will see a green "Edit" and a red "Delete" button. ![edit_del_btn](readme.files/edit_del_btn.png)
 - Pressing the "Write a Review" button triggers a model with 2 input boxes, "Name Your Review" and "Write a Review".
 Below is a red "Cancel" button and a green "Add Review" button. ![rev_modal](readme.files/rev_modal.png)
 - Both input boxes are required with a minimum of 5 charactor otherwise the review will not submit.
 Users press the "Add Review" button once this has been completed.
-- Pressing the red cancel button refreshes the closes the modal.
+- Pressing the red cancel button closes the modal.
 - Pressing the green "Add Review" button refreshes the page displaying a message "Review Successfully Added" ![rev_add_success](readme.files/rev_add_success.png)
 - If the user scrolls down the page they will see that their review has been added to the review section with an  "Edit" and "Delete" button . ![added_review](readme.files/added_review.png)
 - If a user attempts to enter a 2nd review on the same title they will be redirected to the Home page with the message "You have already reviewed this title." ![existing_review](readme.files/existing_review.png)